fangdreth/MBAACC-Extended-Training-Mode/README.md

 + Character stats on CSS, such as backdash data, wakeup timings, health, and more
 + Control seed for RNG elements
 + Fix training-mode glitch that allows blocking 1f early out of ground tech
++ Permanent HEAT/BLOOD HEAT mode.

 # Known Issues
 + Left and right in EXTENDED SETTINGS feels sticky sometimes
 + Random crashes
 	+ Most commonly seen when changing characters' X locations
++ Specific situations can cause the configured reversal to not come out.
++ Some of the enemy reversals are the wrong moves.
+PLEASE LET ME KNOW IF YOU FIND ONE.

 # FAQ